 As I conclude in my podcast recap, both Tim Urban (Mr. A+ Quality) and James Clear (Mr. Cut Scope) agree with Ali Abdaal (Mr. Consistency) that you should start out with consistency.
 Get your 10 bad talks out of the way.
 Master your tools.
 Figure out what “good” even means, to you.

 But even after you have achieved greatness, I think there is still an argument to continue being consistent: We are LOUSY judges of our own work.

 This is known as the Equal Odds rule in academia — the unintuitive finding that the prior reputation of the author has no bearing on a paper’s success.
 This is replicated in many other settings.
 Famous comedians bomb all the time.
 Writers of highly successful books and movies flop afterward.
 Einstein changed our understanding of space, time, mass, and energy in a single year and then spent the rest of his life being wrong about quantum mechanics, gravitational lensing, and universe expansion.

 max() rule applies to all great thinkers of our time.
 Euler published 1500 articles.
 Picasso made 50,000 works of art.
 Beethoven made 722 compositions we know of.
-They're each only really known for a dozen things at best.
+Van Gogh produced one painting every day for the last two years of his life.
+They’re each only really known for a dozen things at best.